 - If applicable, develop District and School Improvement Plans, present them for Board approval and supervise their implementation.

 - Prepare a school report card, present it at a regular Board meeting, and disseminate it as provided in State law.

-- In accordance with Sec 2-3.153 of the School Code, administer at least biennially a survey of learning conditions on the instructional environment within the school to, at minimum, students in grades 6 through 12 and teachers.
+- In accordance with 105 ILCS 5/2-3.153, annually administer a climate survey on the instructional environment within the school to, at minimum, students in grades 4 through 12 and teachers.

 No Child Left Behind Act, §1116, 20 U.S.C. §6316.